F1 Sim Racing

-The FIA Formula One Esports Series is a professional esports programme promoted by Formula 1.
+F1 Sim Racing is a professional esports programme promoted by Formula 1.
 The programme was created in 2017 to involve the official Formula 1 video game and its community of players, providing a new avenue for greater engagement with the sport of Formula 1.
 In 2018, the official Formula 1 teams joined the programme for the first time to set up their own esports teams to compete in the Formula 1 Esports Series championship.